vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 ### Teleport config data variable

 The `teleport_config` block creates a single template for all teleport instances.
-Using a single template keeps the values hidden.
+By using a single template, the values remain hidden.

 ```terraform
 object(